What are Your Rights as a Grandparent in California?

 - Both parents consent to giving the grandparent custody

-Contact a San Diego Family Law Attorney for Expert Guidance
+Contact a Grandparents' Rights Lawyer in San Diego for Expert Guidance

-A qualified lawyer can offer you advice and guidance on these matters.
-If you are a grandparent seeking visitation or custody rights in San Diego, please contact the Law & Mediation Firm of Klueck & Hoppes, APC for experienced help.
+A qualified lawyer can offer you advice and guidance regarding grandparents custody rights in CA. If you are a grandparent seeking visitation or custody rights in San Diego, please contact the Law & Mediation Firm of Klueck & Hoppes, APC for experienced help.
 During your initial consultation, we can discuss your unique set of circumstances, the laws surrounding your case, and the options that are available to you.